jgrassler/talks/magnum-debugging-101/lightning/main.md

 # Describe Cluster in ClusterTemplate

 The first thing we create with this client is a cluster template.
-That holds most of the metadata for a Magnum cluster.
-Later, the only thing we need to specify when creating a cluster is the cluster template to use and the number of cluster nodes.
+That holds most of the metadata describing a Magnum cluster.

 ![Describe Cluster in ClusterTemplate](img/magnum_architecture_2.PNG)